 Polyphenols As Supplements:

 If you find it hard to fit these micronutrient-rich foods into your diet, you can always opt for taking polyphenol supplements.
-Studies have been done with both the whole foods and the polyphenol supplements.
+Studies have been done with both whole foods and polyphenol supplements.

 Polyphenols are micronutrients that can aid your body against diseases such as cancer, Alzheimer’s and coronary heart disease.
 You can find polyphenols in a wide variety of fruits, seeds, and other foods.
-You can also opt to take the supplements as well.
+You can also opt to take supplements like NeuroActiv6 as well.

 Boost Mental Energy & Focus